All Episodes

 That's all it is.

-No, it's it's just strip clubs.
+No, it's just strip clubs.

 Our Times Square is a giant strip club.

-It it was a couple of them.
+It was a couple of them.

 Yeah.

-Like, you're free to say what you want, you're just not free from the consequences.
+Like you're free to say what you want, you're just not free from the consequences.

 Like the consequences that come with you saying the wrong thing at the wrong time to the wrong person.